 - While the mixture is cooling, roast the soya.
 Keep a pan on medium heat, heat 1 tbsp oil, and then put in the marinated soya.
 First, stir-cook the soya until the water dries up then roast it until it turns light brown stirring constantly.
 Transfer to a bowl.

 - Add the cooled spice, onion, and tomato mixture to a blender jar and puree until fine.
 Add 1/2 cup milk and blend again then remove to a bowl.

-- Put in the pureed mixture, raise heat to medium and stir cook for about 2 minutes.
+- Put in the pureed mixture, raise the heat to medium, and cook for about 2 minutes.